 By IMMAF.org lead writer, Jorden Curran

 Last year’s momentous UFC 219 headliner: Cris Cyborg vs. Holly Holm, for the UFC featherweight world title, holds claim to likely being the most tested bout in MMA history under USADA Anti-Doping.

-32-year-old Brazilian Cristiane Justino, commonly known as ‘Cyborg’, defended the Women’s 145lb title with a emphatic unanimous decision over the USA’s former bantamweight champion, Holly Holm, 36.
+32-year-old Brazilian Cristiane Justino, known as ‘Cyborg’, defended the Women’s 145lb title with an emphatic unanimous decision over the USA’s former bantamweight champion, Holly Holm, 36.

 The record testing figures served as vindication for the Brazilian, expressed via Cyborg’s official website: CrisCyborg.com.
 Widely regarded as the best female competitor in MMA and one of the sport’s outright pound-for-pound standouts, her reputation was tainted in 2011 upon failing a drug test due to use of the banned performance enhancer, stanozolol, and was subsequently suspended from competition for one year and fined $2,500.

 “I did a mistake in my career”, she stated, referring to the 2011 incident.
 “I did, you know.
 I paid for that.
 And then I wanted to prove everything [so] I’m the first fighter to at least sign with USADA before the UFC to prove I’m actually clean.”

 In 2015 Cyborg made the statement of registering for USADA testing voluntarily, while competing outside of the UFC under the banner of Invicta Fighting Championships.